 About Lucia P. May

-In addition to her work as a violinist and teacher, Ms. May served for fifteen years on the Board of Directors for the Saint Louis Symphony Orchestra and chaired its education committee.
-She also served for ten years on the Board of the St. Louis Conservatory and Schools for the Arts. (photo credit: Ann Marsden)
+Additionally, Lucia is a longtime arts advocate who served for fifteen years on the Board of Directors for the Saint Louis Symphony Orchestra and chaired its education committee.
+She also served for ten years on the Board of the Saint Louis Conservatory and Schools for the Arts.
+Lucia is a published poet and author of the book Blond Boy.